dotdash-ai/neo4jarm/README.md

   .show()
 ```
 7. If all went well, you should see a table as ouput with the top 20 matches.
-8. Read the "[Reading from Neo4j](https://neo4j.com/docs/spark/current/reading/)" documentation page to get started with your own querries.
+8. Read the "[Reading from Neo4j](https://neo4j.com/docs/spark/current/reading/)" documentation page to get started with your own queries.

 ## To Do
 - Include the option for an auto-shutdown of the VM.